jxmot/php-file-upload/README.md

 # History

 I had been looking for a way to upload files via my browser to my website.
-I could have used SFTP but this was to be part of a larger application.
+I could have used SFTP instead but this was to be part of a larger application.
 And that application required a means to upload files.

 After reading and researching I came accross a tutorial (<https://www.tutorialrepublic.com/php-tutorial/php-file-upload.php>) that showed me what I needed to get started.

+From that information I was able to create the first upload demo.
+It's form based and can upload *one* file at a time.

+As I was reviewing the implementation details for my application I decided that uploading more than one file at a time would be better.
+And after a bit more reading and experimentation I determined that having the ability to "drag and drop" files for upload was exactly what I wanted.

 The code found in the *root* of this repository is my **modified** version of the original tutorial code.
 For reference purposes the original code can be found in the `/orig` folder in this repo.